Agoric/documentation/main/distributed-programming.md

 If you call `getUpdateSince(oldUpdateHandle)` with no handle, or any `updateHandle` other than the most recent one, the notifier will immediately return a record with the current state.
-If you call `getUpdateSince(updateHandle)` with the most-recently issued `updateHandle`, you'll get a promise for the next record, which will be resolved the next time there's a change in the state.
+If you call `getUpdateSince(updateHandle)` with the most-recently generated `updateHandle`, you'll get a promise for the next record, which will be resolved the next time there's a change in the state.

 This approach to notification doesn't give any way to get a list of all state